kimamov/pwa-demo/README.md

 ```

 This will invoke a dialog guiding through the content block creation.
+Check out the official content blocks documentation for more information on how to create content blocks: https://docs.typo3.org/p/friendsoftypo3/content-blocks/main/en-us/Commands/Make/Index.html

 Afterward, delete the `frontend.html` template from the content element directory.
 Then, create a file called `headless.php` in the content element directory.